r-crosswords/aotw/exolve-README.md

 **Which files should I use? exolve.html or exolve-m.html, exolve-m.css, exolve-m.js?**

-I want to maintain a released version in the simple state of a single, self-contained HTML file containing all the CSS and all the Javascript it needs.
+I want to maintain a released version in the simple state of a single, self-contained HTML file containing all the CSS and all the JavaScript it needs.
-Vanilla Javascript, nothing to import, no scripts to run, absolutely zero dependencies.
-If you have just one or two puzzles that you want to render, and/or you do not have much experience with HTML, then use this file.
+Vanilla JavaScript, nothing to import, no scripts to run, absolutely zero dependencies.
+If you have just one or two puzzles that you want to render, and/or you do not have much experience with HTML, then make a copy of exolve.html and modify it only between the exolve-begin and exolve-end lines.

-If you are serving multiple puzzles, use one copy each of exolve-m.css and exolve-m.js, and create one copy of exolve-m.html for each puzzle (renaming it suitably).
+If you are serving multiple puzzles, use one copy each of exolve-m.css and exolve-m.js, and create one copy of exolve-m.html for each puzzle (renaming it suitably and then editing it between the exolve-begin and exolve-end lines).